-Once you have been accepted to study abroad and have finalized your travel arrangements, we strongly encourage you to take a few moments and register yourself with the U.S. Embassy in your host country and enroll your travel dates in the U.S. Department of State Smart Travelers Enrollment Program (STEP).
-Once you register your travels with the U.S. Embassy, you will receive updates with the most current information about the country(ies) where you will be traveling or living.
-The local Embassy will also be able to provide better assistance in the case of an emergency, whether it is a natural disaster or a lost/stolen passport.
+Once you have been accepted to study abroad and have finalized your travel arrangements, we strongly encourage you to take a few moments and register yourself with the U.S. Embassy in your host country by enrolling your travel information in the U.S. Department of State Smart Travelers Enrollment Program (STEP).
+Once you register your travel information with the U.S. Embassy, you will receive updates with the most current information about the country(ies) where you will be traveling or living.
+The local embassy will also be able to provide better assistance in the case of an emergency, whether it is a natural disaster or a lost/stolen passport.
 This step is essential for both short- and long-term programs.

 STUDENT SAFETY PRECAUTIONS - While Abroad

 Get to know your surroundings

 Get to know the neighborhood in which you will be living and studying.
 Stay away from high-crime areas, or if you must go, take a trusted local friend with you.
 It is recommended to stay in well-lit areas and with others in a group.
 Be sure to notify friends and/or family of your whereabouts when traveling or visiting other areas, including travel dates and contact numbers.